LeonisX/yoda-stories-translation-tool/documents/usa-12.md

 * `INSTALL\SETUP.INS`
 * `YODESK.GID`

-Изменения в файле справки и картинках связаны с тем, что `Making Magic` был заменён более современной энциклопедией.
+Changes in the help file and pictures are related to the fact that that `Making Magic` has been replaced by a more modern encyclopedia.

 ![](images/setup/usa12.png)

 Behind The Magic - Vehicles Special Edition
 -------------------------------------------

-* Версия от `24.07.1998`

-Это лишь часть интерактивной энциклопедии по вселенной Звёздных войн.
-200 мегабайт данных о транспортных средствах.

-Полная энциклопедия `Star Wars: Behind the Magic` представляет собой исчерпывающий мультимедийный путеводитель по "Звездным войнам" как по фильмам оригинальной трилогии, так и обо всём, что осталось за кадром.

-Доступны ещё семь других столь же обширных тематических модулей:
-* Персонажи (главные герои, пришельцы и различные существа, группировки и организации);
-* Ещё больше технологий (оружие и устройства);
-* За кадром (о создателях фильма, процессе съёмок и компаниях);
-* События (полная временная шкала);
-* Локации и расширенная вселенная (игрушки, предметы коллекционирования и другие дополнения).

-Полная коллекция также включает в себя предварительную информацию о грядущем фильме "`Звездные войны: Эпизод I`", а также раздел "Глоссарий", же различные викторины и опросники.
+This is just part of an interactive encyclopedia of the Star Wars universe.
+200 megabytes of vehicle data.

+The Complete Encyclopedia `Star Wars: Behind the Magic` is the definitive multimedia guide to Star Wars, both from the films in the original trilogy and beyond.

+Seven other equally extensive thematic modules are available:
+* Characters (main characters, aliens and various creatures, groups and organizations);
+* Even more technologies (weapons and devices);
+* Behind the scenes (about the filmmakers, the filming process and companies);
+* Events (full timeline);
+* Locations and the expanded universe (toys, collectibles and other additions).

+The complete collection also includes previews of the upcoming `Star Wars: Episode I `movie, as well as the "Glossary" section, various quizzes and questionnaires.

-Системные требования: Windows 95/98 с DirectX 5.2, Pentium 133, 16MB RAM и 4x CD-ROM.
+System requirements: Windows 95/98 with DirectX 5.2, Pentium 133, 16MB RAM and 4x CD-ROM.
-Но на свой страх и риск можно попытаться запустить энциклопедию даже в MS-DOS!
+But the developers are hinting that the encyclopedia can work even in MS-DOS!

-Надо добавить, что полная версия `Star Wars: Behind the Magic`, выпущенная осенью 1998 года, поставляется в комплекте с DirectX 6.0 и занимает 2 диска.
+The full version of `Star Wars: Behind the Magic`, released in the fall of 1998, comes bundled with DirectX 6.0 and occupies 2 disks:

-* Версия энциклопедии: `31.08.1998`
+* Version: `31.08.1998`
-* Дата записи диска: `02.09.1998 11:40:22`
+* Recording date of the disc: `02.09.1998 11:40:22`

 USA 1.2 vs 1.1
 --------------